mvdwetering/aioytmdesktopapi/README.md

 ## Contents

-This package contains the `YtmDesktop` which represents the API.
+This package contains the `YtmDesktop` class which represents the API.
 Check the [API documentation](https://github.com/ytmdesktop/ytmdesktop/wiki/Remote-Control-API) to see what functionality is available and how to use it.